abriqqi.com

 La película empieza a las ocho

-As you can see, the forms nosotros and vosotros are regular.
-The vocal e isn’t changed.
+As you can see, the forms for nosotros and vosotros are regular.
+The e vowel isn’t changed in these persons.

 Try it yourself: